yuyash/md2resume/README.md

 [English](README.md) | [日本語](README.ja.md)

 md2cv is a command-line tool that transforms Markdown documents into formatted PDF and HTML resumes.
 Simply write your CV in Markdown, and let md2cv handle the formatting and layout.
-The tool supports both western-style CVs and Japanese-style documents including rirekisho (履歴書) and shokumu-keirekisho (職務経歴書), making it ideal for international job seekers.
+The tool supports both western-style CVs and Japanese-style documents including rirekisho (履歴書) and shokumu-keirekisho (職務経歴書).

 ## Key Features